-So what’s covered?
-And do you need supplemental dental insurance?
+So what will your insurer cover?
+And when do you need supplemental dental insurance?

 What does public health insurance cover?

-The Krankenkassen (public health funds) are required to cover a number of preventive procedures.
+The Krankenkassen (public health funds) cover a number of procedures.
 These include:

 - Annual dental screening: Your dentist will check your mouth for signs of gum disease, tooth breakage, or cavities.
 Depending on the Krankenkasse, this may be covered once or twice a year.
 (Get two free screenings a year with TK.)